scollinspt/website/content/presentations/synthesis/index.md

   region:
   postcode:
   country:
-summary:  "A presentation (powerpoint slides) given on causal models as a representation of a synthesis of knowledge for practice from the perspective of critical realist epistemology"
+summary:  'A presentation (powerpoint slides) given on causal models as a representation of a synthesis of knowledge for practice from the perspective of critical realist epistemology'
 abstract: ""

 # Talk start and end times.